smithy-lang/smithy-rs/design/src/rfcs/rfc0027_endpoints_20.md

 ### Creating `Params`

-`Params` will be created and utilized in generic code generation.
+`Params` will be created and utilized in smithy-native code generation.

 `make_operation()` needs to load the parameters from several configuration sources.
 These sources have a priority order.
 To handle this priority order, we will load from all sources in reverse priority order, with lower priority sources